mofasass/widget-core-library/tutorials/1 - Introduction.md

  `kambi-widgets-cli init project-name`

+ This process can take a few minutes to download all the dependencies.

  A new project will be created inside the `project-name` folder.
-This project has a very simple demonstration on how to build a widget.
+This project has a very simple example on how to build a widget.

 ### Setup an Existing Project